Undo Send: Use cases from experts

 Being a marketer I have been sending a number of emails and campaigns every week.

 With a small team working on multiple tasks, I always make mistakes in email copy.

-But with the Mailbutler undo feature, it becomes very easy to call off the email before it hits the recipient’s inbox.
+But with Undo Send, it becomes very easy to call off the email before it hits the recipient's inbox.

 It also provides a customizable time preset that gives me as long as I like to undo the entire email sending process.

-There are many instances where I’ve needed this feature, like when I spilled my diet coke and mistakenly sent my email.
-But I easily undid the email’s sending with Mailbutler.
+There are many instances where I've needed this feature, like when I spilled my diet coke and mistakenly sent my email.
+But I easily undid the email's sending with Undo Send.